ccxt/ccxt/python/README.rst

 | zb                   | `ZB <https://trade.zb.com/api>`__                              | 1     | `API <https://www.zb.com/i/developer>`__                                                         | China                                      |
 +----------------------+----------------------------------------------------------------+-------+--------------------------------------------------------------------------------------------------+--------------------------------------------+

-The list above is updated frequently, new crypto markets, altcoin exchanges, bug fixes, API endpoints are introduced and added on regular basis.
+The list above is updated frequently, new crypto markets, altcoin exchanges, bug fixes, API endpoints are introduced and added on a regular basis.
 See the `Manual <https://github.com/ccxt/ccxt/wiki>`__ for details.
 If you don't find a cryptocurrency exchange market in the list above and/or want another exchange to be added, post or send us a link to it by opening an issue here on GitHub or via email.

 The library is under `MIT license <https://github.com/ccxt/ccxt/blob/master/LICENSE.txt>`__, that means it's absolutely free for any developer to build commercial and opensource software on top of it, but use it at your own risk with no warranties, as is.